ietf-wg-keytrans/draft-protocol/draft-ietf-keytrans-protocol.md

 structure of this search tree holds.
-That is, users check that any timestamp they observe in the root's left subtree is less than or equal to the root's timestamp, and that any timestamp they observe in the root's right subtree is greater than or equal to the root's timestamp (and so on recursively).
-Following this tree structure ensures that users can quickly detect misbehavior while minimizing the number of log entries that need to be checked.
-For example, in a log with 50 entries, instead of having the root be the typical "middle" entry of `50/2 = 25`, it would be entry `31`.
-The next entry to check to the root's right would be `31 + 16 = 47`.
-As more entries are added to the log, users will consistently revisit entries 31 and 47, while they may never revisit entry 25 after even a single new entry is added to the log.
+That is, users check that any timestamp they observe in the root's left subtree is less than or equal to the root's timestamp, and that any timestamp they observe in the root's right subtree is greater than or equal to the root's timestamp, and so on recursively.
+Following this tree structure ensures that users can detect misbehavior quickly while minimizing the number of log entries that need to be checked.

+As an example, consider a log with 50 entries.
+Instead of having the root be the typical "middle" entry of `50/2 = 25`, the root would be entry 31.
+As new log entries are added to the tree's right edge, users will consistently check that their timestamps are greater than or equal to the timestamp of entry 31.
+This is until a new root is established with the creation of entry 63.
+Once entry 63 is established, the timestamp of entry 63 is verified to be greater than or equal that of entry 31, and from then on the timestamps of new log entries are checked against entry 63.

 Because we are often looking at the rightmost log entry, it is frequently useful to refer to the **frontier** of the log.
 The frontier consists of the root log entry, followed by the entries produced by repeatedly moving right until reaching the last entry of the log.
-Using the same example of a log with 50 entries, the frontier would be entries: 31, 47, 49.
+Using the same example of a log with 50 entries, the frontier would be entries: `31, 47, 49`.

 Example code for efficiently navigating the implicit binary search tree is provided in {{appendix-implicit-search-tree}}.